Travel to Tibet Alone

-Apart from Tibetan restaurants, you can also dine in the Nepalese or Indian restaurants which serve different dishes.
+Apart from Tibetan restaurants, you can also dine in Nepalese or Indian restaurants which serve different dishes.
 You can dine in any of these restaurants alone.
 A golden piece of advice: always drink bottled water and avoid tap water.

 After spending a day or two in Lhasa, you might start feeling that you are familiar enough with the place and you want to venture out.
 Well, it is very unadvisable for tourists to get out of Lhasa alone.
 Why?

-Foreigners are not allowed to travel out of Lhasa without a guide due to political reasons.
+Foreigners cannot travel out of Lhasa without a guide due to political reasons.

 On the other hand, if you venture out of Lhasa without a guide, chances are that you might be pickpocketed by robbers and get badly assaulted.
-Tibetan mountains are also famous for its numerous wild animals which may attack lone travelers.
+Tibetan mountains are also famous for their numerous wild animals which may attack lone travelers.
 The mobile signal in the mountains is also very poor and in case you get lost, it will be hard to contact anyone.

-1. The best seasons to travel in Tibet is from May to June, and September and October.
+1. The best seasons to travel in Tibet are from May to June, and September and October.

-2. 6-15 days travel is enough for traveling to Tibet alone.
+2. 6-15 days of travel is enough for visiting Tibet alone.